 To enroll a student, visit the Admissions tab on the website to submit your Online Application, along with the $75 Application Fee.
 Once the application and fee of $75 ($50 will go toward the registration fee once accepted) are submitted, you will be invited to meet with us for a new student screening test and parent interview.
 The admissions office can also arrange a school tour or a day of shadowing.

-Explain your Student Ambassador and Connections Parenting Programs.
+Explain your Connections Parenting Programs.

 What is your admission testing like?